Versent/saml2aws/README.md

 ## Advanced Configuration

-Configuring multiple accounts with custom role and profile in `~/.aws/config` with goal being isolation between infra code when deploying to these environments.
+Configuring multiple accounts with a custom role and profile in `~/.aws/config` with goal being isolation between infra code when deploying to these environments.
 This setup assumes you're using separate roles and probably AWS accounts for `dev` and `test` and is designed to help operations staff avoid accidentally deploying to the wrong AWS account in complex environments.
 Note that this method configures SAML authentication to each AWS account directly (in this case different AWS accounts).
 In the example below, separate authentication values are configured for AWS accounts 'profile=customer-dev/awsAccount=was 121234567890' and 'profile=customer-test/awsAccount=121234567891'

 ### Dev Account Setup